 A lot of friends have been having babies lately and I'm so happy for Cynthia, Kaitlin, Jen, Kristen, and Grete! (did I forget anyone?!)
 But I'm super excited for Karen and Jeremy!
 Less than a month ago they had an adoption fall through but yesterday received a phone call from their case worker that went a little like this: Karen, you can come pick up your daughter at 4:30.
 Little Anna Clare is a week and a half old and she is completely theirs!
 I am so happy for you guys!

-Lydia's imagination has really taken off.
+L's imagination has really taken off.
 Going to my mom's house earlier this week she told me, "Mom there's a giant outside my window and he wants to get me!"
 I told her to tell the giant to leave her alone and go away.
 So she starts saying, rather firmly, "No, Giant!
 No!
 Get back!
 Go away!"
 He briefly listened to her, but when we got to Mom's he clearly showed up again.
-Lydia got out of the van and walked down the driveway, holding her hand out in front of her and carrying a teddy bear saying, "You get over there, Giant!
+L got out of the van and walked down the driveway, holding her hand out in front of her and carrying a teddy bear saying, "You get over there, Giant!
 Go away!
 Get over there!"

 I am planning a post on the Behold Conference where I talk about how awesome it was - truly blessed by God and led by the Spirit - but I thought I'd share a couple things here now.
 First, Jennifer Fulwiler is really, really pretty.
 Any picture I have seen of her online does not truly convey how striking she is.